csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 The following query is used to create a new table containing all trip data occuring in 2020 is created.
 * The new table will be called **divvy_trips_2020** for reference.

-* This query makes use of naming conventions (specifically, *similar names*) to combine all data from 2020 into a single table.
+* Additionally, this query makes use of naming conventions (specifically, *similar names*) to combine all data from 2020 into a single table.

 ```sql
 CREATE TABLE IF NOT EXISTS `case-study1-bike-share.divvy_trips_2020_analysis.divvy_trips_2020`